How to define roles that actually work.

 Work without a budget for team, tools, or agencies

-Report to someone who wants to own marketing strategy
+Report to someone who wants to own the strategy for their function

 Reality Check